tusharpamnani/Hacknow-Hackathon-Submission-2023/README.md

 * Must include readme file in it having summary of your project.
 * Participants to write clear and descriptive Line of code.
 * Stress the importance of documenting the code, including inline comments and high-level documentation Clearly communicate the deadline for submitting your projects.
+* Upload all your Project files in This repository

 # Format of README file
 * Team Name : [TEAM NAME]